 Our own experience riding the Rise M10 supports this.
 It is more than enough power for the steep pinches and big climbs we get around south east Queensland.
 This is in part to having 60Nm (this is still a lot) and the bike being 7+kg lighter than the more powerful eMTBs.

-The Rise uses a slim, fully-integrated 360Wh battery which is housed in the down tube.
+The battery sizes depend on whether you opt for a carbon ("M") model or an alloy ("H") model.
+The carbon models have 360Wh battery and the alloy models come with a 540Wh battery.
 Orbea estimate that this will provide approx. four hours of riding and to date our own experience supports this.
-There is also a range extender available which adds another 252Wh if you want to increase that ride time.
+The range extender adds another 252Wh if you want to increase that ride time.

 If you love fast, flowy downhills, technical sections and a bit of air thrown in then this is your bike.
-The Rise is aimed squarely at sporty trail mountain bikers who appreciate a boost or eMTB'ers who want less weight.
+The Rise is aimed squarely at sporty trail mountain bikers who appreciate a boost or an eMTB'er who wants less weight.

 It is an ebike designed specifically for the trail rider and it is no coincidence that the handling and geometry of Orbea Rise is very similar to the Orbea Occam.